-Making the move from the Murray Town rotunda to the shelter of the caravan park camp kitchen last night was the best decision ever.
-I was definitely prepared to camp under the rotunda but certainly not looking forward to it.
-Dry in the middle the rotunda would have kept the rain at bay.
-The same could not be said of the ferocious winds that continued through the night.
-Exposed on all sides there would have been no stopping the chill.
+Making the move from the Murray Town rotunda to the shelter of the caravan park camp kitchen was the best decision ever.
+I was definitely prepared to camp under the rotunda but certainly not looking forward to the ripping winds bellowing through.
+Although dry in the middle the rotunda, exposed on all sides, there would have been no stopping the chill.
+And the wind did howl all night.

-On the flip side, the camp kitchen although only three sided and opened on another, provided a much needed barrier to the prevailing winds and protection from the rain.
-The bonus was electric lighting, hot water, toilets, showers and an electric kettle which meant one less cook up on the stove and saving gas.
+On the flip side, the camp kitchen although only three sided and opened on another, provided a much needed barrier to the winds and protection from the rain.
+With the extra bonuses of electric lighting, hot water, toilets, showers and an electric kettle which meant one less cook up on the stove to save gas.

 Bruce, Isabel and myself spent the remainder of the daylight settling in to our new home and sharing walking stories over dinner.
 It was great to have some company.
 There are not that many other people out hiking the Heysen and it can be lonely.
 I’m used to my own company and can happily not see anyone for days but it was good to share space and converse with other people for a change.